-- When you finally do go before a judge, you can expect he or she to scold you in open court for being so irresponsible.
+- When you finally do go before a judge, you can expect them to scold you in open court for being irresponsible.

 - If you end up pleading guilty to the speeding ticket, the late payment and the suspension of your driver’s license will go on your driving record, thus adding points to your record and likely causing your car insurance premiums to rise.

-In worst-case scenarios, you can be pulled over for an unrelated traffic infraction, and quickly end up in jail for failing to address the first ticket you received.
+In worst-case scenario, you can be pulled over for an unrelated traffic infraction, and quickly end up in jail for failing to address the first ticket you received.